swachchhakh/forage-walmart/README.md

-# Task 4
-This repo contains all the data necessary to get started on task 4, good luck!
 # Shipping Data Processor

 This project processes shipping data from multiple CSV files and populates a SQLite database with the extracted information.